A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 - Edgy bixie: Short sides, dramatic layering on top, and strong fringe.

-- Textured bixie: Lots of choppy layers and separation for a messy finish.
+- Textured bixie: Lots of choppy layers and separation for a messy, undone finish.

 - Long-front bixie: Longer front pieces that can tuck behind the ear or sweep across the face.

 A bixie simplifies morning routines when you use the right steps.
-Below are routines for three common hair types.
+Below are routines for three common hair types—pick the one that matches yours.

 - Start on towel-damp hair.
-Apply a pea-size texturizing spray to roots and mid-lengths.
+Apply a pea-size amount of texturizing spray to roots and mid-lengths.

-- Blow-dry using a round brush to lift crown slightly.
+- Blow-dry using a round brush to lift the crown slightly.
 Direct heat into roots for volume.

 - Use a flat iron on low heat to create slight bends in front sections only.